 Richard Pococke - A Description of the East and Some Other Countries - 1745

 The archaeological site of Sepphoris (eventually renamed Diocaesarea) is very conveniently located near a main road and a few miles from Nazareth, which is a "must see" of every tour of Galilee, yet it does not attract many visitors, notwithstanding its very fine Roman mosaic floors.

 (above) Excavated area; (below) "Decumanus Maximus" the main east-west street

-A small Arab village which retained the name of the ancient town stood on the site of the acropolis until 1948 when its inhabitants were evicted and pine trees were planted where the village stood.
+An Arab village which retained the name of the ancient town stood on the site of the acropolis until 1948 when its inhabitants were evicted and pine trees were planted where the village stood.

 (above) Cardo Maximus, the main north-south street; (below-left) a betting game carved on one of the stones, similar to that of the Lithostrotos at Jerusalem; (below-centre) mosaic bearing an inscription celebrating the donor who built a portico along the street (a similar mosaic can be seen at Scythopolis); (below-right) a menorah carved on a stone

 There are several broken stone coffins about the village. (..)

 The next morning, we set out for Nazareth: About a mile

 to the south east is the fine fountain of Sephoury, which probably is the